HomagGroup/HOMAG-Connect/Documentation/Partner/Authorization/Readme.md

 During authentication, the system verifies if the customer has licensed the relevant add-on for the specific application and partner Id, and grants or denies access based on this information.
 This ensures that only authorized users can access the integrated processes.

-## Example: Partner add-on SmartWOPConnect
+## An example of the implementation of a partner add-on

 SmartWOP allows customers to transfer orders directly to productionManager.
 This eliminates the intermediate step of manually exporting and importing orders.
 This makes the process much smoother and less error prone.